 TAIEX is the Technical Assistance and Information Exchange Instrument of the Directorate-General for Enlargement of the European Commission.
 Its aim is to provide short-term technical assistance to the acceding countries, candidate countries, and the Western Balkans.
-From 2006, assistance is also provided to the countries covered by the EU European Neighbourhood Policy, as well as Russia.
+From 2006, assistance is also provided to the countries covered by the EU European Neighbourhood Policy.
 TAIEX activities are directly linked to the implementation of the overall cooperation objectives of the European Union with these partners

 National Contact Points' network

 The National Contact Points (NCPs) network consists of nominated formal TAIEX contact points within the administrations of the Member States.
 These officials oversee TAIEX activities and act as reference points for experts from their countries who participate in TAIEX activities.
 They also act as a reference point in the Member States for the Institutional Contact Points (ICPs), who are point of contacts in each institution and agency providing help in identifying suitable experts for TAIEX operations.